AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/set-payment-method.md

 title: setPaymentMethodOnCart mutation
 ---

 The `setPaymentMethodOnCart` mutation defines which payment method to apply to the cart.
-Magento GraphQL supports the following offline payment methods:
+Adobe Commerce and Magento Open Source GraphQL supports the following offline payment methods:

 Title | Code
 --- | ---